lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 ## Potential impacts:

 * Help researchers and cleanup groups to understand where polluted hotspots are- Department of Toxic Substances Control (DTSC) & U.S. Environmental Protection Agency

 * Help recreational fisher-people to know where is not safe for fishing, particularly which species in a given location

 ## Installation and Setup

 Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/))

 ### Codes and Resources Used
-Editor Used: VS Code,
+Editor Used: VS Code
 Python Version: Python 3.12.7
 Python Packages Used

 * General: Jupyter Notebook, Anachonda
 * Data Manipulation: pandas, numpy
-* Data Visualization: plotly, seaborn, matplotlib
+* Data Visualization: plotly, seaborn, matplotlib, Streamlit
 * Machine Learning: scikit-learn

 ## Data